Machine Level Programming

 - Compiler for assembler - pseudoinstructions, directives, expressions, operators, operands and macros.

-- Mid-Term written test
+- mid-term written test

-- Evaluation of activity in computer exercises
+- tests in computer exercises

 To successfully pass the course students must earn at least 25 points from the final examination.